turnitin/-lti-/source/index.html.md

 }
 ```

-For a learner an optional parameter can be passed `ext_outcomes_tool_placement_url` which will create a callback request on submission of a paper to Turnitin.
+For a learner an optional POST parameter can be passed `ext_outcomes_tool_placement_url` which will create a callback request after the submission of their paper to a Turnitin assignment.
 The callback contains the following information:

 * The LTI consumer provided `lis_result_sourcedid`
 * The Turnitin internal paper ID